williams2588/GettingAndCleaningDataProject/CodeBook.md

 The included R script, run_analysis.R reforms the following steps:

 1) Read in the feature names from features.txt.
+(561 variables)

 2) Clean the feature names by removing dashes  and parentheses